 For me, the $2000 buys a month of food and rent, and expenses so I guess that’s like my own personal writers’ retreat?… Except… not.
 Working at my desk at home is not meeting people and making connections.
-What if, like with the Cake, someone took a shine to my project and help shepherd it to fruition?
+What if, like with Cake, someone took a shine to my project and helped shepherd it to fruition?
 What if someone just liked me, my writing, my work ethic, and it led to the job in or near a writers room?
 What if this were the opportunity that changed my career?

 I won’t ever know, because I didn’t go.

 Luck, they say, is when preparation meets opportunity.
-Once you’ve prepared, how far should you go –and how much should you spend — on the hunt for “opportunity?” for those little moments, those chance meetings that might change everything …or might change nothing?
+Once you’ve prepared, how far should you go –and how much should you spend — on the hunt for “opportunity?”
+For those little moments, those chance meetings, that might change everything …or might change nothing?

 Cinestory, by the way, is a non-profit organization.
 None of the mentors are paid.
 As noted in the FAQ, “they volunteer their time for free.”
 The way they say it implies I should feel good about that, though I’m not exactly sure why I should feel good that money is just going to the organizers and not the instructors.
 Isn’t that just saying that if I ever succeed in my own struggles to achieve a career and reputation in the industry then I can look forward to being asked to work for free, teaching students who are paying generously for the experience?
 If you want to pick a profession (besides writer) that gets consistently undervalued — it’s teaching!